timothyylim/imperial-exam-solutions/CO526-Databases/2012-solutions.md

 IS
 N
 ---------------------
-This query returns all the values in is_member which have all the organizations selected in second part of the query (i.e. organizations where DK is the country - i.e. NATO and NC).
-So DK (clearly) and IS and N are members of both NATO and NC.
+This query returns all the values in is_member which are members of all the organizations selected in second part of the query (i.e. organizations where DK is the country - i.e. NATO and NC).
+So DK (clearly) and IS and N are members of both NATO and NC so are returned.
 ```